 Part summer camp, part production house, Media Institute’s Summer Documentary Program is a seven-week intensive and exciting adventure.
 The city serves as a hands-on laboratory as students make video documentaries about local solutions to global issues.
 Participants are immersed in hardcore classroom academics and hands-on production experience; a potent recipe that helps students mature their passions into practical job skills, and produce engaging, professional-quality documentaries.
 We work with award-winning filmmakers, radio personalities and local politicos to teach about how media projects can effectively bring about positive social change.

 The majority of the program takes place in Portland, Oregon, with the exception of the first week when students live in a cabin on the Oregon Coast or at the base of Mt.
 Hood.
 This week is a remarkable opportunity for students to tune out the distractions of city life, immerse themselves in coursework, and meet each other.
-Students attend seminars on interview styles, learn to build engaging narratives, and still have time to hike the beautiful mountain trials.
+Students attend seminars on interview styles, learn to build engaging narratives, and still have time to hike the beautiful mountain trails or sandy beach.
 The remaining seven weeks of the program are spent in the city, where students attend classes at Portland State University and work on their projects throughout Portland.